Certified Registered Nurse Practitioner Jobs in USA with Visa Sponsorship

 Are there alternatives to H-1B for international nurse practitioners?

 Yes, CNRPs may qualify for other visa categories depending on circumstances.
 The O-1 visa works for those with extraordinary ability in nursing practice or research.
 The TN visa is available for Canadian and Mexican citizens.
-Some employers use J-1 exchange visitor programs, though these typically require return to home country afterward.
+Some employers use J-1 visa exchange visitor programs, though these typically require return to home country afterward.

 What is the prevailing wage requirement for sponsored Certified Registered Nurse Practitioner jobs?